franklongford/ColECM/README.rst

 	All input and output files will be created in the user's current working directory.

 		-pos		Name of input position file
-				(will create a new one if does not exist)
-		-param		Name of parameter file
-				(will create a new one if does not exist)
+				(will create a new file ending in '_pos' if does not exist) -param		Name of parameter file
-		-out		Name of output files (restart and trajectory) -ndim		Number of dimensions (must be 2 or 3)
+				(will create a new file ending in '_param' if does not exist) -out		Name of output files (restart and trajectory) -ndim		Number of dimensions (must be 2 or 3)
 		-nstep		Number of timesteps in simulation (default=10000)